CiscoSecurity/amp-04-process-name-to-network-connections/README.md

 * Writes a CSV containing connection the IPs, ports, direction, hostname, and GUID
 * Writes a log containing basic information about progress

-NOTE: For use in large environments with over 3000 endpoints it is possible to hit the hourly API rate limit and not get a complete list.
+NOTE: This script will process hits from a maximum of 500 endpoints (there is no pagination).
+If you search for something and it hits on more than 500 endpoints you will not get a complete view of the environment